CrunchyData/postgres-operator/hugo/content/quickstart/_index.md

 ### Configure your Installation

 Within the `ansible` folder, there exists a file called `inventory`.
 When you open up this file, you can see several options that are used to install the PostgreSQL Operator.
-Most of these container some sensible defaults for getting up and running quickly, but some you will need to fill out yourself.
+Most of these contain some sensible defaults for getting up and running quickly, but some you will need to fill out yourself.

 Lines that start with a `#` are commented out.
 To activate that configuration setting, you will have to delete the `#`.